-Written Certification and the Medical Use of Marijuana
+Certification and the Medical Use of Cannabis

-Hawaii's Medical Use of Marijuana Law requires that in order to be authorized to engage in the Medical Use of Marijuana, patients must undergo a medical examination and be certified in writing by a Physician (MD, DO) or an Advanced Practice Registered Nurse (APRN) as having met certain eligibility criteria set by the State, as well as establish a Provider-Patient relationship with the Physician or APRN performing the Certification.
+Hawaii's Medical Use of Marijuana Law requires that in order to be authorized to engage in the Medical Use of Cannabis, patients must undergo a medical examination and be certified in writing by a Physician (MD, DO) or an Advanced Practice Registered Nurse (APRN) as having met certain eligibility criteria set by the State, as well as establish a Provider-Patient relationship with the Physician or APRN performing the Certification.

 The Law says that patients are authorized to engage in the Medical Use of Marijuana only if (1) they have been diagnosed as having a debilitating medical condition, (2) a certifying provider has certified in writing that the potential benefits of the Medical Use of Marijuana likely outweigh the risks, and (3) the patient does not exceed their "adequate supply" of Marijuana for Medical Use.

 One reasonable conclusion that can be drawn from this definition is that the instant Written Certification has taken place, patients are authorized to engage in the Medical Use of Marijuana for their own personal use under the supervision of a Physician or APRN, which entitles the patient to engage in the acquisition, possession, cultivation, use, distribution, and transportation of Marijuana for Medical Use, and which also provides the only way that an "uninterrupted availability" of Marijuana for Medical Use can be achieved.